tzanmix/3D-Audio-Project/README.md

 Select static or dynamic spatialization mode.

-Place and move the virtual sound source in a 3D environment.
+Place the virtual sound source in a 2D canvas.

 🎧 Headphone Mode